damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

   </details>

   #### Template of manufacturing sequences

-  #### Template of machining parameters

-  *You can use this template on the App diagram to define bill of material of your project/product.*
+  *You can use this template on the App diagram to define machining parameters of manufactured parts.*

 ![image](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/Machining%20parameters%201.jpg)